SergeyReizman/Final_Project/frontend/README.md

 Customer Management:

-   Get the list of customers
+Get the List of Customers

+Endpoint: GET /api/customers
+Description: Retrieve a list of all customers.
+Create a New Customer

+Endpoint: POST /api/customers
-   Create a new customer
+Description: Add a new customer to the system.
+Request Body: JSON with the customer's name.
-   Update customer details
+Update a Customer

+Endpoint: PUT /api/customers/{customer_id}
+Description: Modify the details of an existing customer.
+Request Body: JSON with the updated customer information.
+Delete a Customer

+Endpoint: DELETE /api/customers/{customer_id}
-   Delete a customer
+Description: Remove a customer from the system.
-   Account Management:
+Account Management

-   Get the list of accounts
+Get the List of Accounts

+Endpoint: GET /api/accounts
+Description: Retrieve a list of all accounts.
+Create a New Account

+Endpoint: POST /api/accounts
-   Create a new account
+Description: Open a new account for a customer.
+Request Body: JSON with the customer ID and initial balance.
-   Update account details
+Update an Account

+Endpoint: PUT /api/accounts/{account_id}
+Description: Modify the details of an existing account.
+Request Body: JSON with the updated account information.
+Delete an Account

+Endpoint: DELETE /api/accounts/{account_id}
-   Delete an account
+Description: Close an account and remove it from the system.
-   Transaction Management:
+Transaction Management

-   Get the list of transactions
+Get the List of Transactions

+Endpoint: GET /api/transactions
+Description: Retrieve a list of all transactions.
+Create a New Transaction

+Endpoint: POST /api/transactions
-   Create a new transaction
+Description: Record a new transaction for an account.
+Request Body: JSON with the account ID, transaction amount, and action type.
-   Update transaction details
+Update a Transaction

+Endpoint: PUT /api/transactions/{transaction_id}
+Description: Modify the details of an existing transaction.
+Request Body: JSON with the updated transaction information.
+Delete a Transaction

+Endpoint: DELETE /api/transactions/{transaction_id}
-   Delete a transaction
+Description: Remove a transaction record from the system.

 ## Technologies Used